Lauriat/funct/README.md

 # Funct

 A functional mutable sequence inheriting from Python's built-in list.
-Array provides higher-order methods and more functionality to the built-in list, making operations on sequences simpler and one-liners neater.
-No third party packages required.
+Array provides 100+ higher-order methods and more functionality to the built-in list, making operations on sequences simpler and one-liners neater, with no third party packages required.

-Array provides a combination of python built-ins, functionality found in NumPy arrays, and higher-order methods usually used in functional languages, however still retainging the same functionality and the dynamic nature of the built-in list.
+Array provides a combination of python built-ins, features found in NumPy arrays, and higher-order methods common to functional languages, still preserving the same functionality and the dynamic nature of the built-in list.

 [Documentation](https://Lauriat.github.io/funct/Array.html)

-Array is available on PyPi and can be installed with pip
+Funct.Array is available on PyPi and can be installed with pip
 ```python
 $ pip install funct
 ```

-Examples
+Simple examples
 -------

 Multiplying elements in a sequence with a constant